deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 Xiù self-consciously tidied some hair out of her face.
 “Um….are we…?” she began.

 Julian smiled for her.
 “I’ll talk with her.” he promised.
-“I just... “ He raised his hand to gesticulate something, but whatever idea he’d been about to express, the words clearly eluded him.
+“I just...“ He raised his hand to gesticulate something, but whatever idea he’d been about to express, the words clearly eluded him.

 Somehow, though, Xiù knew exactly what he meant.
 She would have replied, said *something*, except that Allison chose that moment to push the screen door open with her butt and emerge from the house carrying plates and cutlery in one hand and a bowl of mixed salad in the other.